lpsm-dev/drprune/README.md

 #### Flags

 A flag is a way to modify the behavior of a command.
 Cobra supports fully POSIX-compliant flags as well the Go flag package.
 A Cobra command can define flags that persist through to children commands and flags that are only available to that command.
 In the example above, `port` is the flag.

+## ➤ Learnings <a name = "learnings"></a>

+- Create a Golang CLI application.
+- Create a multistage Golang Dockerfile.
+- Create a docker-compose file with waiting entrypoint.
+- Setup a Golang Releaser publish pipeline using github actions.
+- Understand how GiHub works with packages.
+- Understand how GitLab works with packages.
+- Handler operations in GitHub API to delete container images using a SDK.
+- Handler operations in GitLab API to delete container images using a SDK.

 ## ➤ Author <a name = "author"></a>